a-b-street/abstreet/docs/design/gui.md

 animating.

 So, try adding the quadtree for roads and buildings (diff quadtrees or one unified? hmm) and see what looks common.
+Remember we could use quadtrees in map model construction for building/sidewalk pruning, but there's the awkwardness of quadtrees _kind of_ being a UI concept.